About the GMU Foundation

 Nadeem I. Butler, Co-Chair

-Gregory C. Hoffman
+Gregory C. Hoffman, Co-Chair

 Robert J. Makheja